malcolmhutchinson/archaeography/static/manuals/tech/data_dictionary.md

     nzaa_sitetypes

-        Unique cvalues for 'site type' extracted from the site records.
+        Unique values for 'site type' extracted from the site records.

     nzaa_sitetypes_sites